Jammu and Kashmir: Two teachers shot dead as gunmen barge into school in Srinagar

 The attack took place two days after a Kashmiri Pandit pharmacist, identified as 68-year-old Makhan Lal Bindroo, a street vendor, Virender Paswan, and a Bandipora resident, Mohammad Shafi Lone, were shot dead by militants in separate incidents in the Union Territory.

-The Resistance Front, an offshoot of the Lashkar-e-Taiba, had claimed responsibility for the killings of Bindroo and Lone.
+The Resistance Front had claimed responsibility for the killings of Bindroo and Lone too.
 The organisation accused both of them of helping the central government and said that it had warned them not to do so in the past.

 So far, 27 civilians have been killed in the Union Territory this year, according to The Hindu.